brianhouse/art_and_code/units/5_recombination/lecture.md

 ### Recombining lists

 Of course, we might want to take our list of words and put them back together again into a cohesive string.
 We do this with the `.join()` method.
-Somewhat strangely, however, `join()` is a method of the separator character, and it takes the list as a parameter.
+Somewhat strangely, however, `join()` is a method of the separator character, and it takes the list as an argument.
 So to join things back together with a space, we do it like this:

 ```py
 sentence = "Societies have always been shaped more by the nature of the media by which we communicate than by the content of the communication."